Mu-L/multi-elasticsearch-head-chrome/Readme.md

 * More minimal look
 * Able to handle non-JSON response in Any Request tab

-- [ ] Pending Review for Google Webstore
+- [X] This extension is still "Pending Review" for Google Webstore (2020-09-16)

 ## Synopsis